laracord/laracord.com/content/docs/configuration.md

 group: 'Getting Started'
 ---

-Out of the box, Laracord consists of sane default configuration and in most cases, you will only need to modify your `.env` file.
+Out of the box, Laracord consists of a sane default configuration and in most cases, you will only need to modify your `.env` file.

-Outside of `.env`, most Laracord configuration is done inside `config/discord.php`.
+Outside of `.env`, most Laracord configuration is done inside of `config/discord.php`.

-The `discord.php` configuration file is heavily documented and attempts to explain each config value in an understandable way.
+The `discord.php` configuration file is heavily documented and attempts to explain each config value in a way that is easy to understand.

 ## Default Configuration